PX4/PX4-user_guide/en/gps_compass/rtk_gps_holybro_unicore_um982.md

 The module comes with both GH 10-pin & 6-pin cables that are compatible with the GPS1 & GPS2 ports on flight controllers that use the [Pixhawk Connector Standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf), such as [Pixhawk 6x](../flight_controller/pixhawk6x.md) and [Pixhawk 6c](../flight_controller/pixhawk6c.md).

 It can also be used with Cubepilot Flight Controller.
-The 10Pin - 6Pin cable allows users to connect the UM982 to GPS2 port on Cubepilot and Holybro Autopilots.
+The 10Pin - 6Pin cable allows users to connect the UM982 to `GPS2` port on Cubepilot and Holybro Autopilots.

 The module can be used with one antenna or both antennas.
-If it is used with one antenna only, the right/primary antenna connector needs to be connected.
+If it is used with only one antenna, the right/primary antenna connector must be connected.

 ## PX4 Configuration